Skip to content

 Strengths

-This is a large-scale longitudinal study that prospectively examined the psychological wellbeing of frontline doctors, using GHQ-12 and IES-R, validated self-report measures for assessing distress and trauma respectively.
+This is a large-scale longitudinal study that prospectively examined the psychological well-being of frontline doctors.
+It used GHQ-12 and IES-R, validated self-report measures for assessing distress and trauma, respectively.
 These outcome measures have been used in previous infectious disease outbreaks.
 A pre-specified analysis plan was published and is available online.

-This study included responses from 5440 frontline doctors throughout the UK and Ireland, an impressive response rate given that it was undertaken in the midst of a pandemic and was achieved thanks to the collaboration of multiple Emergency Medicine and Intensive Care research networks.
+This study included responses from 5,440 frontline doctors throughout the UK and Ireland, an impressive response rate given that it was undertaken during a pandemic and achieved thanks to the collaboration of multiple Emergency Medicine and Intensive Care research networks.
 (TERN, PERUKI, RAFT, ITERN, TRIC)

-Due to the extent of data collected, findings from this study offer an essential insight into the mental health of frontline doctors in an infectious disease outbreak.
-These can be used to inform policy-makers on the development of interventions in the current pandemic and future outbreaks.
-The three phase approach means interventions can be targeted in a timely manner.
+Due to the extent of the data collected, this study’s findings offer essential insight into the mental health of frontline doctors during an infectious disease outbreak.
+These findings can inform policymakers about developing interventions for the current pandemic and future outbreaks.
+The three-phase approach means interventions can be targeted in a timely manner.

 Limitations

-The surveys were distributed in a specific time frame that was based on the number of cases in both countries as a whole without accounting for the regional variation which occurred.
+The surveys were distributed within a specific time frame based on the number of cases in both countries without accounting for regional variation.

-As such, the researchers recognise that the variation in regional peaks may have influenced accurate capturing of psychological distress and trauma rates.
-In addition, pre-pandemic levels of distress and trauma in the cohort included in the study, remain unknown.
+As such, the researchers recognise that the variation in regional peaks may have influenced the accurate capturing of psychological distress and trauma rates.
+In addition, pre-pandemic levels of distress and trauma in the cohort included in the study remain unknown.

-There was a considerable drop-out rate in responses throughout the study with a 56.6% response at the final deceleration phase.
-The researchers note that there was no significant difference in either the GHQ-12 or IES-R scores between those who dropped out and those who remained in the study.
-However, the reason for participants’ lack of response is unknown and these participants may have been experiencing increased distress.
-Alternatively, a number of those without any concerns may have felt it no longer necessary to complete the survey, therefore, exaggerating the finding of significant trauma in those who did respond.
+There was a considerable drop-out rate in responses throughout the study, with a 56.6% response in the final deceleration phase.
+The researchers noted no significant difference in the GHQ-12 or IES-R scores between those who dropped out and those who remained in the study.
+However, the reason for the participants’ lack of response is unknown, and these participants may have been experiencing increased distress.
+Alternatively, some without any concerns may have felt it no longer necessary to complete the survey, therefore exaggerating the finding of significant trauma in those who responded.

 Authors